By Pierre Kosmidis

 The famous Italian three-engined Italian medium bomber Savoia-Marchetti SM.79 “Sparviero” is possibly the most famous of all Italian WW2 aircraft, because of its distinctive design and was the most numerous Italian bomber of World War II, with some 1,300 built, remaining in Italian service until 1952.

-Researcher Panayotis Mprokos from Rodos Island found and salvaged a quite rare part of the “hunchback”, as the SM79 was called by its crews, the supporting structure for the 250 kg bombs, belonging to a SM79 bomb bay, which has some unique features.
+Researcher Panayotis Brokos from Rodos Island found and salvaged a quite rare part of the “hunchback”, as the SM79 was called by its crews, the supporting structure for the 250 kg bombs, belonging to a SM79 bomb bay, which has some unique features.

 “I saw this unique WW2 relic in a chicken coop in Rodos and immediately identified it as a supporting structure for 250 kg bombs, belonging to an SM79 bomber.
-I salvaged this relic, in order to preserve it for future generations”, Panayotis Mprokos said.
+I salvaged this relic, in order to preserve it for future generations”, Panayotis Brokos said.

 The Sparviero’s bomb bay was configured to carry bombs vertically, preventing large bombs from being accommodated internally.
 The aircraft could hold two 500 kg (1,100 lb), five 250 kg (550 lb), 12 100 or 50 kg (220 or 110 lb) bombs, or hundreds of bomblets.